opensearch-project/project-website/_posts/2025-03-31-query-insights-updates.md

 ## Explore query insights using a visual dashboard

 The Query Insights API gives you direct access to performance data, but a visual interface can make it easier to spot patterns and fine-tune settings.
-That's why **we've added Query Insights to OpenSearch Dashboards**---a dedicated experience built into the Dashboards interface.
+That's why **we've added Query Insights to OpenSearch Dashboards**, a dedicated experience built into the Dashboards interface.

 This interface includes several key features: